Rock Dunder is open for the season until November 15, 2021.

-At Rock Dunder, all of our previously implemented COVID protocols are still in place:
+At Rock Dunder, our previously implemented COVID protocols are still in place:

-- Drivers are asked to wear masks when purchasing passes at the trailhead.
+- Drivers/hikers are asked to wear masks when purchasing passes at the trailhead.

 - Please use contactless forms of payment – credit, debit, or purchasing your pass in advance.